Should I Be an Equine Veterinarian?

 Equine veterinarians are animal doctors who provide medical care for horses.
 They examine, test and occasionally operate on or euthanize the animals.
-Travel to ranches and farms is often necessary, and equine vets have to work outdoors in various types of weather conditions.
-In addition, surgeries sometimes have to be performed on-site under dubious levels of cleanliness.
+Travel to ranches and farms is often necessary, and equine vets may have to work outdoors in various types of weather conditions.
+In addition, surgeries sometimes have to be performed on site under dubious levels of cleanliness.

 Step 1: Earn a Bachelor's Degree

 While no specific major is necessary for pre-veterinary degrees, it is helpful to have undergraduate training in the sciences, such as biology, chemistry, physics, genetics, zoology and nutrition.
 Prerequisites for veterinary school may include coursework in math, English, humanities, social science and business.
 Most equine veterinarians hold bachelor's degrees before entering veterinary school.
 However, some veterinary colleges admit students with only 45-90 undergraduate credits.

 According to the BLS, equine veterinarians who complete an internship program before entering the practice generally experience greater employment opportunities and higher pay later in their careers.
 Internships typically last one year and offer paid, practical experience in equine medicine.

 Step 2: Earn a Veterinary Medicine Degree

 According to the BLS, admission to veterinary school has become increasingly competitive in the past few decades because the number of applicants has outgrown the number of colleges.
 Those with bachelor's degrees have the best chances for admission.
 Admission requirements vary by school, but all applicants must sit for a standardized test, such as the GRE (Graduate Record Examination), MCAT (Medical College Admission Test) or VCAT (Veterinary College Admission Test).